Local leaders provide operation updates in State of Community event

 “We’re looking at about roughly 18 months (of construction) weather permitting,” Geouque said.

-Geouque also mentioned the county has talked to Rep. Ray Pickett (R — Blowing Rock) about the needs Watauga County has in regards to roads.
+Geouque also mentioned the county has talked to Rep. Ray Pickett (R — Blowing Rock) about the needs Watauga County has in regard to roads.

 Blowing Rock